The battle to be the most versatile trail shoe: Hoka Speedgoat 6 vs New Balance Hierro v8

 Which is the better all-rounder?

-Both shoes are great for those of you looking for a versatile mountain option, but the choice will depend on your priorities and the type of terrain you'll be running most often.
+Both shoes are great for those of you looking for a versatile mountain option, but the choice will depend on your priorities and the type of terrain you most often encounter.

 On the other hand, if you want total protection, maximum cushioning and confidence on any technical terrain, the Hoka Speedgoat 6 is your best bet.
 It's ideal for runners who want to feel confident on challenging terrain, in slippery conditions and who value generous cushioning.